-This room once served as the Society's public dining room and now serves as a general function room for showing films or as an additional overflow space from the adjacent bar.
+This room once served as the Society's public dining room and now serves as a general function room or as an additional overflow space from the adjacent bar.

 Named in honour of John F. Kennedy, the 35th President of the United States, this room is used as a general meeting space and previously served as the Society's dining room.

-The Snooker Room once served as the reference room for the Library and still houses a large book collection.
-The room currently features two full size snooker tables.
+The Snooker Room once served as the reference room for the Library but is now largely used as a meeting room.